 In real-world situations, it is sometimes mandatory to show or even make a copy of your physical identity document to verify some details or to serve as insurance.
-The authority is not only capable of unnecessarily viewing the requested attribute(s), but also other attributes.
-This directly violates your privacy and can lead to identity theft or misuse of a person's authenticity.
-You must trust the other party that they handle and store your identity secure and with care.
+The authority is not only capable of unnecessarily viewing the requested attribute(s), but also other attributes on the document.
+This directly violates your privacy and can even cause identity theft or misuse of a person's authenticity.
+People are forced to trust this authority to handle and store your identity secure and with care.
 Self-sovereign identities introduce the opportunity to use verifiable claims.
 Verifiable claims are claims about pieces of information that can be verified using attestations.
-Chotkan [29] designed a framework that incorporates verifiable claims without revealing the actual requested piece of information using zeroknowledge proofs.
-To apply variable claims in a trustworthy manner, the information from the self-sovereign identity must, again, be authentic.
+Chotkan [29] designed a framework that incorporates revocable verifiable claims without revealing the actual requested piece of information using zero-knowledge proofs.
+To apply variable claims in a trustworthy manner, the information from the selfsovereign identity must, again, be authentic.

 The focus should not only be on data in transit, but also on data at rest.
 In the latter, the data is stored somewhere without anyone currently accessing it.
 The data is often stored as a file or in a database.
-In this case, the identity must be secured significantly without risking identity theft.
+In our case, the identity must be secured significantly without risking identity theft.
 As mentioned before, our design applies public-private keys for encryption.
-The storage of the identity can easily be encrypted using the private key of the user, while only allowing the application to decrypt when required within the application.
+The storage of the identity can easily be encrypted using the private key of the user, while only allowing the application to decrypt when absolutely required.
 That means that no one is able to access the contents outside the application environment, as long as the private key is insusceptible.
-Biometric protection (face recognition or fingerprint), or the use of passcodes, can effectively be used as another layer of protection for unauthorized access of sensitive data.
-It can also serve as confirmation for irreversible actions like the transfer of money or sharing of sensitive information.
+Biometric protection (face recognition or fingerprint), or the use of passcodes, can effectively be applied as another layer of protection for unauthorized access of sensitive data.
+It can also serve as confirmation for irreversible actions like the transfer of money or exchange of sensitive information.